goethercore/goether/README.md

 # Goether [![Go Reference](https://pkg.go.dev/badge/github.com/goethercore/goether@v0.0.4.svg)](https://pkg.go.dev/github.com/goethercore/goether@v0.0.4)

 goether is a Go package designed to provide various functionalities related to EVM blockchains.
 This package offers capabilities such as interacting with contracts, exploring blocks, monitoring mempool transactions in real-time, and more.
-Whether you're building decentralized applications or exploring blockchain data, geth-lte aims to simplify your development process.
+Whether you're building decentralized applications or exploring blockchain data, goether aims to simplify your development process.

 Don't forget to star ⭐️ the repo